BenjiTrapp/benjitrapp.github.io/_attacks/2024-01-04-offensive-powershell.md

 This command uses Get-Win32Service, a more comprehensive alternative to the built-in Get-Service command in PowerShell.
 It provides detailed information about each service, including its status (Running or Stopped) and Process ID.

-**Description** : This command is useful for reconnaissance and monitoring of service states on a target system, allowing red teamers to identify potential targets or understand the system’s conguration.
+**Description** : This command is useful for reconnaissance and monitoring of service states on a target system, allowing red teamers to identify potential targets or understand the system’s configuration.

 ```powershell
 PS> Get-Win32Service